-In the opposite direction out of Luino is Maccagno which also boasts a wealth of traditional restaurants.
+In the opposite direction out of Luino is Maccagno.
+This village also boasts a wealth of traditional restaurants.
 Here, La Gabella is a lakeside restaurant serving both pizzas and meat dishes.
-Located at the end of the road just past the Golfo Gabella resort, it’s extremely popular with the locals so booking ahead is advised.
+It’s located at the end of the road just past the Golfo Gabella resort.
+It’s extremely popular with the locals so booking ahead is advised.
+Otherwise, the aptly named Ristorante Maccagno is a good option in the village too.

-Right at the other end of the lake, Stresa has a wealth of restaurants.
-Some of the options nearer the port tend to cater more for tourists and we’d recommend heading slightly off the main streets to find some of the real gems in the town.
-Our favourite is Il Vicoletto, offering superb service and delicious food.
-Another fantastic option is ‘Verbano’ situated just off Stresa on Isola dei Pescatori, one of the only islands to be inhabited.
+Another fantastic option is Verbano.
+This is situated just off Stresa on Isola dei Pescatori, one of the only islands to be inhabited.
 As the name of the island would suggest, this is a great option for those who enjoy seafood.
-You should definitely book ahead and if you are staying locally on the mainland, then the restaurant will come and pick you up in one of their boats.
+We recommend you book ahead.
+If you are staying locally on the mainland the restaurant will come and pick you up in one of their boats.

 All the towns and villages on this stretch of Lake Maggiore have restaurants worth trying.
 In Arona we like the lively Ristorante Pizzeria da Aldo.
 In Lesa, our favourite is the more upmarket Battipalo but also good are both Borgo Dan Giovanni and Il Rapanello.
 And, in Pallanza Verbania, there are a few options.
 Among them is Ristorante Milano.